 Thank you to the following exhibitors who filled the PulpFest 2013 dealers’ room at the Hyatt Regency Columbus with collectible pulp magazines and digests, vintage paperbacks, first edition hardcovers and series books, original art, B-movies and serials, collectible comic books, and more.
 Please support them with your business.

-If you are a dealer or collector who would like to sell at PulpFest 2014, please visit our Registration page or email convention chairperson Jack Cullers at firstname.lastname@example.org for further information.
+If you are a dealer or collector who would like to sell at PulpFest 2014, please visit our Registration page or email convention chairperson Jack Cullers at firstname.lastname@example.org for further information about the convention.

 Adventure House/John Gunnison

 John Gunnison will be offering his usual extensive stock of pulp magazines as well as High Adventure, G-8, and the many pulp replicas and collections he has published under the Adventure House banner.
 For more info, please visit http://adventurehouse.com/.

 Adventures in Bronze/Will Murray

 The author of more than fifty books, Will plans to offer copies of all six volumes from his The All-New Wild Adventures of Doc Savage, as well as Writings in Bronze, a collection of his Doc Savage non-fiction.
 His monumental history of the pulp Western magazines, Wordslingers, debuts at Pulpfest.